psnakhwa/Responder_Slack_Bot/DESIGN.md

 ## Additional Patterns
 * We will require a mixture of patterns in order to make the BugBot work efficiently and accurately.
-* Two main patterns that we are going to use are Conversationists and Singleton Design pattern and these are the most used design patterns used for bit design.
+* Two main patterns that we are going to use are Adapter and Singleton Design pattern and these are the most used design patterns used for bit design.

-* As mentioned in [Conversationist pattern](http://willschenk.com/bot-design-patterns/#conversationists) we want to create this bugbot which will
-React to messages :
-  -It will reply to messages which are tagged to him. (eg. message > @BugBot give me a list of employees.
-  -Knows who they are talking to : BugBot will know who sent him the message and will tag on appropriate messages. (not all responses).
+* Our bot will act as an Adapter between Manager and GitHub issues.
+The manager will give certain commands to the BugBot and the BugBot will make the changes accordingly in the GitHub issues thus acting as a mediator.

 * Second pattern that we are going to use is Singleton design pattern.
 As we know Singleton: defines an instance operation that lets clients access its unique interface and clients access a Singleton instance solely through Singleton’s Instance operation.
 * Obviously we cannot have > 1 instance of bot as we want to avoid race condition of multiple bots working on same command from the manager.
 So one client --> one interface --> one bot.
 Client here is not individual users, infact we can say client is “one channel with a group of managers”.